An Introduction to MapReduce with Map Reduce Example

 MapReduce

-• The input data is divided into multiple segments, then processed in parallel to reduce processing time.
-In this case, the input data will be divided into two input splits so that work can be distributed over all the map nodes.
+• The input data divides into multiple segments and then processes in parallel to reduce processing time.
+In this case, we will divide the input data into two input splits to distribute work over all the map nodes.

 • The Mapper counts the number of times each word occurs from input splits in the form of key-value pairs where the key is the word, and the value is the frequency.